This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

-Next, add the chopped veggies, including the red onion, tomatoes, bell pepper, corn, jalapeno, and fresh cilantro.
+Next, add the chopped veggies, including 1 small red onion, 3 Roma tomatoes, 1 red bell pepper, 1 cup of fresh or frozen corn, 1 minced jalapeno (seeds removed), and roughly 1 cup of fresh cilantro.

 Stir well, so everything is coated in the dressing.
-Then adjust the seasoning to taste, adding more salt to help boost the flavor.
+Then adjust the seasoning to taste, adding more salt if needed to help boost the flavor.

 chopped veggies added to cowboy caviar and stirred together in large bowl.